• Skip to primary navigation

 Super high in protein.
 This protein-packed tuna salad has THREE sources of protein – tuna fish, chickpeas, and Greek yogurt!
 A 5-ounce can of tuna has about 20 grams of protein alone!

 Full of flavor.
-While this is a healthy tuna salad recipe without mayo, that does not mean I am sacrificing flavor!
+While this is a healthier tuna salad recipe without mayo, that does not mean I am sacrificing flavor!
 Greek yogurt keeps it creamy, while lemon juice, fresh dill, salt, and pepper add tons of flavor!

 ingredients needed to make healthy tuna salad without mayo.